 Macros per muffin (makes 12)

 This healthy breakfast recipe is easy to adapt!
-You can add berries, dried fruit other nuts and they refrigerate and reheat well.
-These are delicious heated slightly (bout 10 sec in the micro), cut in half, with jam smeared on each slice!
+You can add berries, dried fruit other nuts.
+The muffins also refrigerate and reheat well.
+These are delicious heated slightly (about 10 sec in the microwave), cut in half, with jam smeared on each slice!

-You can sub out 0% Fage for another kind of greek yogurt of your preference.
-A different yogurt will result in a different macro breakdown.
+You can substitute out 0% Fage for another kind of greek yogurt of your preference.
+Keep in mind, a different yogurt will result in a different macro breakdown.
 Be sure to input the recipe on MyFitnessPal with whatever ingredients you use.

-Xanthan gum is a completely optional ingredient, but will give you a slightly fluffier muffin.
-Be sure to not use more than recommended however, or you’ll end up with muffins exploding all over your oven.
+Xanthan gum is an entirely optional ingredient but will give you a slightly fluffier muffin.
+Be sure not to use more than recommended, however, or you’ll end up with muffins exploding all over your oven.

 Need Ripe Bananas?